Nancy Gordon, LCSW

 In 2010 Nancy founded Tampa Bay Center for Cognitive Behavior Therapy (TBCforCBT) which is a private practice and training center for new therapists, that provides outpatient evidence-based CBT and DBT therapy for adults and adolescents.
 She also provides clinical supervision for registered interns and MSW students, and agency or community consultations and trainings.
 Her mission is to improve the quality of life for individuals and their families by providing access to effective, evidence-based behavioral health treatment.
 Her vision is to provide exceptional training, consultation and therapy to clients, therapists and agencies.
 TBCforCBT offers one of the only fully adherent DBT programs in the Tampa Bay area.

-Katrina Ausley, Registered Clinical Social Work Intern and Vash our therapy dog
+Heidi Sosa, Registered Clinical Social Work Intern

 Licensed Clinical Social Worker and Qualified Supervisor, State of Florida, SW3608